mako-framework/docs/04_databases_sql/04_migrations.md

 All transactions are normally executed against the default database of your application.
 You can override this by using the `$connectionName` property of the migration class.

-Running migrations for the non-default database requires you to use the optional `database` option of the `migrate.status`, `migrate.up`, `migrate.down` and `migrate.reset` commands.
+Running migrations for the non-default database requires you to use the optional `database` option of the `migration:status`, `migration:up`, `migration:down` and `migration:reset` commands.

 > Note that each database requires its own `mako_migrations` table.